 The 4th Earl Fitzwilliam, a man known for his concern and help for the poor and needy,05 inherited the estate in 1782, and began a period of significant industrial growth at Elsecar.
-This included the sinking in the mid-1790s of Elsecar New Colliery to the east of Elsecar Green, and the installation of the Newcomen Beam Engine in 1795 which was used to pump water from the new mine.06 Within a few years a large ironworks had also been established in Elsecar, using coal from the New Colliery and ironstone from the Earl Fitzwilliam's pits at Tankersley.
+This included the sinking in the mid-1790s of Elsecar New Colliery to the east of Elsecar Green, and the installation of the Newcomen Beam Engine in 1795 which was used to pump water from the new mine.06 During the early years of the colliery's operation, coal was sold to individuals and smaller industrial concerns locally.07

+Within a few years a large ironworks had also been established in Elsecar, using coal from the New Colliery and ironstone from the Earl Fitzwilliam's pits at Tankersley.
 This was joined by the end of the century by the Milton ironworks located a short distance to the west of Elsecar.
 The Earl also ordered the cutting of a branch of the Dearne and Dove Canal to Elsecar around 1798, which was to be fed by the new Elsecar Reservoir.
-During the first half of the 19th century, most of the coal from Elsecar New Colliery was sold directly to the ironworks.
-The canal played a vital role of transporting coal and other products to long-distance markets at a cost far cheaper than by road.07
+During the first half of the 19th century, most of the coal from